thot-experiment/amallo/README.md

 # Amallo
 Amallo is a thin wrapper for the [Ollama API](https://github.com/ollama/ollama/blob/main/docs/api.md).
-There is an [official wrapper](https://github.com/ollama/ollama-js) that is probably more robust.
+There is an [official wrapper](https://github.com/ollama/ollama-js) that is ~~probably~~ definitely more robust.
 This is a single JS file that works in the Browser, Node, Deno, and Bun and has code ergonomics I particularly like.
 It is current as of [v0.5.7](https://github.com/ollama/ollama/releases/tag/v0.5.7).

 ### Installation